 #1: If you are going with another person, don’t share a hammock!

 The first time we went in October, we decided to save room in our bags by not carrying a tent.
 Big mistake.
-While David’s hammock is made for two people and is extremely comfortable to sleep one person (The brand is Eno, if you’re interested), it’s just meant for two people overnight.
+While David’s hammock is made for two people and is extremely comfortable to sleep one person (The brand we have is Eno, but we’d also recommend Eagle Nest, which is equally as effective and a bit cheaper), it’s just meant for two people overnight.
 It was a very tight squeeze and it was difficult for either of us to move around at night.

 #2: Pack only the essentials.